 The EU is investing in network technologies of the future through the Horizon2020 programme.
 Research in cloud computing will increase the uptake of cloud technology by providing the innovation, robustness, trustworthiness, and performance required for all applications.
 Increasing European competitiveness in cloud computing together with a free movement of data will contribute towards a connected Digital Single Market.

-The European Commission signed an agreement with the 5G Infrastructure Association and continues to invest in 5G research and standards.
+The European Commission has launched a Public Private Partnership on 5G, adopted a 5G Action Plan for Europe in 2016 and continue to invest in 5G research and standards.
 This strengthens EU know-how and leadership in the field of ultrafast broadband.
 A harmonised radio spectrum policy is also one of the areas that mark the benefits of investing in upcoming technologies.

 The Commission has been increasing its support to Internet of Things(IoT) through policy actions.
 IoT is a system that merges physical and virtual worlds, creating smart environments for the benefit of European citizens and businesses.